-- Teaching staff I understand that I need to oversee and manage pupils' uploading of content (including photographs or video) to the internet and will need to approve content uploaded by pupils to Seesaw.
-I know that all Academy images should appropriate and beyond first names not reveal any personal information about pupils if uploaded to the internet. - All Academy staff I must only use equipment provided by the Trust/Academy.
-Media taken on Trust/Academy portable devices should be transferred to the school network or Seesaw as soon as is possible.
+- Teaching staff I understand that I need to oversee and manage pupils' uploading of content (including photographs or video) to the internet (including school provided online environments such as Seesaw).
+I know that all Academy images should appropriate and beyond first names not reveal any personal information about pupils if uploaded to the internet. - All staff I must only use equipment provided by the Trust/Academy.
+Media taken on Trust/Academy portable devices should be transferred to the school network/school provided online environment as soon as is possible.
 Any use of personal equipment, including mobile phones, for taking photographs/video is strictly prohibited. - All staff I must only use Trust/Academy provided storage devices and follow agreed encryption procedures.
 I will not download, copy or store any Trust data (including pupil photographs) to a personal device.